100 months

 Most of all, we've kept learning, and stayed with the process.

-It seems like we spend our working lives winding string onto a ball we call retirement.
+It seems like we spend our working lives winding string onto a ball called retirement.

 I hope to work 4 or 5 more years.
-Somewhere around year two, we will start drawing some income from investments.
+Around year two, start drawing some income from investments.

-The idea is to double dip on investment income, and work income.
-And leave the SS alone till later.
+The idea is to double dip: investment income, and work income.
+And leave the SS alone.
+During those three years...

 Pay off bills.